hitesh19426/pokemon-app-final/README.md

 # pokemon_app

-The app shows a very basic pokemox.
+The app shows a very basic pokedex.
 It displays a home screen from which you can load the data of all Gen1 pokemon.
-The loading screen shows a circle spinner which moves while the data is loaded.
+The loading screen shows a circle spinner which moves while the data is fetched from Pokemon api.
 The data is loaded using pokemon api dynamically (means we are not storing data).
 Data is fetched only when user loads it.

 After you have fetched the data, you get a grid view of all pokemons arranged in cards.
-The cards are tapable and shows you detailed information of the pokemon on tapped.
+The cards are tapable and shows you detailed information of the pokemon on tapped on a new screen.

 ![Screenshot_1623864801](https://user-images.githubusercontent.com/55842142/122267912-1043f600-cef9-11eb-9264-e2968da17a5f.png)